Sakela17/frontend-nanodegree-neighborhood-map/README.md

 As per Foursquare attribution policy, I have included links back to the corresponding Foursquare venue pages.
 They are anchored to the names of the locations on the list view.
 And finally, to make this app responsive, I used [Bootstrap's](https://getbootstrap.com/) grid system along with the CSS media queries.

-*Note: some time throughout the process I noticed that the markers are not placed exactly above its location on the Google Maps.
+*Note: some time throughout the process I noticed that the markers are not placed exactly above their locations on the Google Maps.
 Further digging revealed that the lat/lng properties of the venues from the FourSquare API database DO NOT match the lat/lng properties of the same places in Google Maps.
 Since I take lat/lng properties from the Foursquare API to create markers, hence the difference in the data presentation.*

 ## Quick Start